A working notebook. Things I'm thinking about, things I've made, things that aren't ready to be anything else.

 Teaching Tools V1 — 4th May 2026

-Three interactive tools I use to teach service blueprint, value proposition, and futures methods and a small experiment in what happens when a designer who teaches can build their own instruments.
+Three interactive tools I built to teach service blueprint, value proposition, and futures methods.

-• Service Blueprint Live lets students edit a blueprint in the browser and toggle into a journey-map view.
-Most service failures live below the line of visibility; the tool tries to make the below-the-line work feel like the actual work.
+Service Blueprint Live — edit a blueprint in the browser, toggle into a journey-map view.
+Most service failures live below the line of visibility; the tool tries to make that work feel like the actual work.

-• Value Proposition Builder runs a five-step bottom-up process: concrete enablers, clustered into engagement drivers, described, and composed into a statement.
+Value Proposition Builder — a five-step bottom-up process: concrete enablers, clustered into engagement drivers, described, composed into a statement.
 Built because students tend to start at the statement and reverse-engineer the rest, which produces value props that sound right and don't survive contact with users.

-• Signals & Trends uses STEEP as a scaffold for speculative work.
-Capture signals, pick the strongest three, articulate the connection, pressure-test the resulting trend statement.
+Signals & Trends — STEEP as a scaffold for speculative work.
+Capture signals, pick the strongest three, articulate the connection, pressure-test the trend statement.

 The tools were built with Claude as a coding partner across a few evenings.
 That fact is part of what they are, not a footnote.

-For ten years, the gap between "I have a teaching method that works" and "I can hand my students a thing they can use without me" was a developer's gap.
-I'd run workshops with slides, whiteboards, and printed canvases, and I'd wish - in roughly the same way every time - that the workshop could leave the room with the students.
-It mostly couldn't.
-Building the version that travelled was someone else's job, and someone else's budget.
+For ten years, the gap between "I have a teaching method that works" and "I can hand students a thing they can use without me" was a developer's gap.
+Slides, whiteboards, printed canvases.
+The workshop couldn't leave the room with the students.
+Building the version that travelled was someone else's job and someone else's budget.

 All Rights Reserved, AAKASH DEWAN (2025-2026)